Definition of PESTLE Analysis

 Advantages and Disadvantages of a PESTLE Analysis

-The advantages of using the PESTLE tool are:
+The advantages of using the PESTLE analysis tool are:

 - The tool is simple and easy to understand and use.